idirlab/freebases/README.md

   ``
 - If you need to remove all the reverse triples as well as all the CVT nodes, you can run **FB1.sh**.

-- To keep the reverse triples but to remove the CVT nodes, you can run **FB2.sh**.
+- To keep the reverse triples but remove the CVT nodes, you can run **FB2.sh**.

 - To keep the CVT nodes but to remove the reverse triples, you can run **FB3.sh**.